Experiential Learning Depot

 Experiential learning resources for the innovative educator

-How to Make Learning Personal
+How to Make Classroom Learning Personal and Meaningful for Every Student

 0 Comments

-"Everyone is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing it is stupid."
 I believe Albert Einstein said this, but it's been debated.
 This quote has also been criticized for a few reasons, one being that by calling everyone a genius, especially children, that they may believe they don't have to work hard in life.
 I don't really see it that way.

-Every student walks into your classroom each day with a unique set of challenges, energy levels, reading and writing abilities, personal traumas, learning styles, etc. Ignoring this, in my opinion, is dangerous, putting learners at risk of checking out due to apathy, boredom, confusion, frustration, and loss of a love for learning.
+Every student walks into your classroom each day with a unique set of challenges, energy levels, reading and writing abilities, personal traumas, learning styles, etc.

-Personal learning is the facilitation of learning experiences that are designed around the unique interests, backgrounds, skill levels, goals, strengths, weaknesses, personalities, and so on of EACH student.
 The teacher/facilitator builds a relationship with every learner and enhances learning by creating an environment that reflects and celebrates the uniqueness of every child.
 Yes, this includes high school students.

-So how do you personalize learning for 30 middle or high schoolers?
-The same way you would make personalize learning for 1 student; by building relationships with your students.
-That's easy for homeschoolers.
-But in addition to the relationship-building piece, I recommend moving toward a student-directed, teacher-facilitated model with experiential learning activities.
-Here's how:
+So how do you make learning personal for 30 middle or high schoolers?
+The same way you would make learning personal for 1 student; by building relationships with your students and learning experiences to match.

 1) Build Meaningful Relationships With Your Students: